 Failure to pay tuition fees in accordance with the student’s chosen payment option will result in the full amount of their annual fee becoming due immediately.

-When do overseas students pay?
+When do overseas and non-settled status EU students pay?

-In addition to the above, under the UK's points-based immigration system, universities sponsoring students must be sure that students have sufficient funds to meet the cost of their course fees and living expenses and those of any accompanying family members without working and without claiming state benefit.
+In addition to the above, under the UK's points-based immigration system, universities sponsoring students must be sure that students have sufficient funds to meet the cost of their course fees and living expenses, and those of any accompanying family members without working and without claiming state benefit.
 The University will require:

 - 50% of fees are due before registration on the course.